nuitrcs/databases_workshop/sql/part1.md

     last_updated BEFORE UPDATE ON customer FOR EACH ROW EXECUTE PROCEDURE last_updated()
 ```

-To select columns (all rows) we can name the columns:
+To select particular columns we can name the columns:

 ```sql
 SELECT customer_id, store_id FROM customer;